ewjohn127/dsc_project2/README.md

 ## Results
 Developed model that accounts for 60% of variability in home price using input variables that you as a house flipper would care about.
-'sqft_living', 'view', 'grade', and 'urban / suburb / rural' are the most important features in home price.
+'sqft_living', 'view', 'grade', 'relative_living_area', and 'urban / suburb / rural' are the most important features in home price.

 ### Model 1 - Simple Model